 3.6 We may disclose your personal data to formally contracted service providers to perform services on our behalf (“data processors”), such as hosting data centres, cloud service providers, customer relationship management systems and others.
 We only contract data processors that provide sufficient guarantees to implement appropriate technical and organisational measures in such a manner that processing will meet the requirements of data protection law and ensure the protection of your rights.
 Where those data processors engage sub-processors, their contractual relationship shall be subject to the same data protection obligations as those in our contract with them.

 3.7 In addition to the specific disclosures of personal data set out in this Section 3, we may also disclose your personal data where such disclosure is necessary for compliance with a legal obligation to which we are subject, or in order to protect your vital interests or the vital interests of another natural person, or in relation to a documented legitimate interest that we may have.

 4. International Transfers Of Your Personal Data

-4.1 Neither we nor any of our data processors transfer personal data to countries outside of the European Economic Area (EEA).
+4.1 Neither we nor any of our data processors transfer personal data to countries outside of the UK or European Economic Area (EEA).